asmodianx/security_timesavers/README.md

 This is a collection of AI generated tools that are completly offline.
 A vast majority of browsers will run these as and most devices have browsers.
 A problem with Powershell/Python/bash its extremly prone to requiring complex development environments and tools tend to be extremly version spicific.
 Combine that with includes with supply chain vulnarabilities then this is an earnest attempt to create a set of tools that just work.
+Most of these are completly standalone, JVAT however uses one CDN include for GPG support which I may fix later.
+Ipenrichment uses dns so its not totally local.

 Tools:
 - Cyber Threat Intel